Keeping Americans Safe in Aviation

 Ongoing Potential Implications

-- Workforce Morale: Rescinding DEI programs may negatively impact employee morale, particularly among those who feel marginalized or undervalued by the policy shift.
+- Workforce Morale: The policy shift may lower morale, particularly among employees who feel marginalized or undervalued.

 - Risk of Bias: The emphasis on "merit" without specific, objective criteria could lead to subjective interpretations and potential biases in hiring and promotion decisions.